-The state sales tax rate of 2% plus any applicable discretionary sales surtax, is due on the total rent charged for renting, leasing, or granting a license to use commercial real property in Florida, unless the rent is specifically exempt.
-Some examples of taxable commercial real property rentals include commercial office or retail space, warehouses, convention and meeting rooms, self- storage units, or mini-warehouses, and the placement of amusement machines or vending machines on other people's property.
+Florida state sales tax at the rate of 5.5%, plus any applicable discretionary sales surtax, is due on the total rent charged for renting, leasing, or granting a license to use commercial real property in Florida, unless the rental is specifically exempt.
+Some examples of taxable commercial real property rentals include commercial office or retail space, warehouses, convention and meeting rooms, self-storage units, or mini-warehouses, and the placement of amusement machines or vending machines on other people's property.